broadinstitute/HandLens-1.0.0/server/README.md

 The last command installs further dependencies and initiates the server.
 If the server is turned off, it can later be restarted simply by typing:

+cd ${PATH_TO_REPOSITORY}/server
 node multipart.js

+Please note that the working directory when the server is started must be the server code directory.